Trolling for Walleye with Crankbaits

 Planer boards are used for trolling for walleye with crankbaits.
 They are an effective tool for setting multiple rods and getting your baits away from the boat.
 Ever notice walleye are usually marking lower on your electronics than they are?
 That is because walleye shy away from your boat and the noise.
 Planer boards are a must to get your baits out and away from the boat.
 They also help keep multiple lines organized so they do not get tangled.
 Using a rod holder tree or multiple rod holders in a row on your gunnel is a must.

-5. Be Erratic
+5. Be Erratic When Trolling for Walleye With Crankbaits

 Don’t make straight, monotonous passes.
 Use S-curves, zig-zags, and speed changes to trigger more strikes from inactive walleyes.
 Turns will cause your inside and outside planer boards to react and go slower or faster than normal.
-In the spring, its good practice to stall your boat while at a slow trolling speed.
+In the spring, it’s good practice to stall your boat while at a slow trolling speed.
 This will stop your lures and trigger a walleye strike.

-Bonus Trolling for Walleye with Crankbaits Tips
+6. Cover Water While Trolling for Walleye With Crankbaits